Allen5288/AWS-Collections/00 - AsyncUserRegisterApi/README.md

 # Simple Async User Register API

-A simple serverless API for an interview assessment that demonstrates async processing with AWS services.
+A simple serverless API that demonstrates async processing with AWS services.

 ## 🎯 What This API Does